f14-bertolotti/shacpp/rebuttal.md

 > Not convincing evaluation

-We choose VMAS because it offers differentiable and single/multi-agent enviroments.
-Further, these enviroments are able to scale in complexity by increasing the number of agents.
+We choose VMAS because it offers differentiable and single/multi-agent environments.
+Further, these environments are able to scale in complexity by increasing the number of agents.
 Ultimately, we believe VMAS to be a good testbed to assess the scaling performance of RL algorithm in general.

 > results do not seem significant enough to make a deep statement about SHAC/SHAC++ in multi-agent settings.